 For information on financial assistance visit the Tuition Assistance page.

-Once students complete the college coursework, they need to work with the TECTA office to complete the CDA application materials.
+Once students complete the college coursework, they need to work with the TECTA to complete the CDA application materials.